XenyxNZ/Arma-3-Performance-Guide/README.md

 	<sub>Please note that Enable Hyper-Threading will be ignored when using the CPU count parameter.</sub>
 * Memory allocator (64-bit)
 	* Enables the ability to switch between different memory allocators. mimalloc is *highly* recommended, otherwise disable unless experimenting with the already provided memory allocators.
-	<sub>mimalloc can be found within the Memory allocators section of this guide.</sub>
+	<sub>mimalloc can be found within the **Memory allocators** section of this guide.</sub>
 * Enabled Large-page Support
 	* Recommended to enable for additional performance.
 This is an alternative memory management technique that uses larger memory blocks than the default (4KB) page size.
 	<sub>Please note that your Windows profile may not have the required privileges to use Large-pages even if this parameter is enabled, as they are kept in physical memory.
-Keeping data in physical memory requires the Lock Pages in Memory privilege discussed in the Memory allocators section of this guide.</sub>
+Keeping data in physical memory requires the Lock Pages in Memory privilege discussed in the **Memory allocators** section of this guide.</sub>

 ## Parameters file
-It is also recommended to use a text file for enabling parameters not available in the game's launcher.
+Several supported parameters are not listed in the game launcher.
+Using a parameters file is the recommended method for enabling and configuring them.

 ### How to use a parameters file
-* Download the "parameters.txt" file found in the repository this guide.
+* Download the "parameters.txt" file found in the repository of this guide.
 * Right-click Arma 3 in your Steam library list, highlight "Manage", then click "Browse local files".
 * Place the downloaded "parameters.txt" file into the game's install directory.
 * In the parameters section of the game launcher, enable the "Parameter file" parameter.
 * Press the "..." button to the right of the checkbox, then select the "parameters.txt" file.

 If you do not wish to use the provided parameters file, you can read how to create and format one [here](https://community.bistudio.com/wiki/Startup_Parameters_Config_File).
 A list of all available parameters can be found [here](https://community.bistudio.com/wiki/Arma_3:_Startup_Parameters).

 ### Which parameters to set
-These parameters have already been set if using the provided parameters file.
+Please note these parameters have already been set if using the provided parameters file.

 * setThreadCharacteristics
 	* This registers the game's executable as a "Game" in Windows for additional performance.
+	<sup>Do **NOT** use this parameter if you are using Windows Server as your operating system, as it can freeze the entire operating system.</sup>
 * maxFileCacheSize
-	* This sets the default filecache size (in MB) to be used for gamedata loaded from disk.
+	* Sets the default filecache size (in MB) to be used for gamedata loaded from disk.
 Performance from this is likely negligible, however in certain situations it may help.
 	<sub>If using the provided parameters file, a size of 12GB has been set.
 However feel free to increase or decrease this based on how much RAM your system has.</sub>

 # Memory allocators